 Are you interested in working side-by-side with attorneys as a paralegal in a law firm, corporation or court setting?
-Is it your dream to become an attorney?
+Do you dream of becoming an attorney?

 Outside the classroom, your learning experience is enhanced through extracurricular events and activities offered by the Legal Studies Institute.
 Students take part in the Paralegal Forum, Forum on the Judiciary, mock trials, speaker series and the Legal Studies Student Club.
 The institute also offers a comprehensive internship program providing real-life legal work experience that can lead to full-time employment.
 As a Legal Studies student, you have access to an on-site law library, in-depth training on the Maryland Electronic Filing System and an array of legal software including CLIO, WestlawNext and LexisAdvance.
 All of these resources will add to your knowledge and marketability in the ever-growing legal job market.